-While cancellations by Hosts are rare, and some cancellations are beyond a Host’s control, certain cancellations by Hosts can disrupt guest plans and undermine confidence in our community.
-For that reason, under certain circumstances, if the Host cancels a confirmed stay reservation, or if the Host is found to be responsible for a cancellation under this Policy, Airbnb may impose fees and other consequences.
-The fees and other consequences set out in this Policy are intended to reflect the costs and other impacts of these cancellations on guests, the broader Host community and Airbnb.
+Although cancellations by Hosts are rare, and some cancellations are beyond a Host’s control, cancellations by Hosts can disrupt guest plans and undermine confidence in our community.
+For those reasons, if the Host cancels a confirmed reservation, or if the Host is found to be responsible for a cancellation under this Policy, Airbnb may impose fees and other consequences.
+The fees and other consequences set out in this Policy are intended to reflect the costs and other impacts of these cancellations on guests, the broader Host community, and Airbnb.
 We will waive the fees and, in some cases, the other consequences, if the Host cancels because of Extenuating Circumstances or certain valid reasons beyond the Host’s control.

-We will impose fees subject to a minimum cancellation fee of $50 USD and a maximum cancellation fee of $1,000 USD.
+If a Host cancels a confirmed reservation, or if the Host is found to be responsible for a cancellation under this Policy, we will impose fees subject to a minimum cancellation fee of $50 USD.
 The fee is based on the reservation amount and when the reservation is canceled:

 - If the reservation is canceled 48 hours or less before check-in, or after check-in, the fee is 50% of the reservation amount for the nights not stayed

-- If the reservation is canceled more than 48 hours, and 30 days or less, before check-in, the fee is 25% of the reservation amount
+- If the reservation is canceled anytime between 48 hours and 30 days before check-in, the fee is 25% of the reservation amount

 - If the reservation is canceled more than 30 days before check-in, the fee is 10% of the reservation amount

 When calculating cancellation fees, the reservation amount includes the base rate, cleaning fee, and any pet fees, but excludes taxes and guest fees.
-If the calculated cancellation fee is less than $50 USD, it will be adjusted up to $50 USD, and if the calculated fee is more than $1,000 USD, it will be adjusted down to $1,000 USD.
+If the calculated cancellation fee is less than $50 USD, it will be adjusted up to $50 USD.

 In the event a fee is waived, other consequences may still apply, like blocking a Listing’s calendar.

-Hosts who repeatedly cancel confirmed bookings without a valid reason may experience other consequences, as explained in our Terms of Service.
+Hosts who cancel confirmed bookings without a valid reason may experience other consequences, as explained in our Terms of Service and ground rules for Hosts.
 For example, Hosts may have their Listing or account suspended or removed, and may lose their Superhost status.

 When a Host is found responsible for a cancellation

-Where this Policy mentions a Host being found responsible for a cancellation, it refers to situations where conditions are grossly and materially different from how the Listing was described at the time of booking.
+A Host may be responsible for a cancellation when it occurs because of conditions in the Listing that are grossly and materially different from how the Listing was described at the time of booking.
+In these cases, the Host will be subject to the fees and other consequences laid out in this Policy, regardless of who initiates the cancellation.
 Examples may include: double-booking a Listing, substituting another property for the Listing booked by the guest, or gross Listing inaccuracies that materially disrupt a guest stay, like advertising a pool when no pool is available for use by guests.

 Other things to consider